GuidoRocco/Blockchain-Tutorials/Hyperledger Composer - How to start/readme.md

 # Hyperledger Composer - How to start

+> Warning.
+I'm working on this repo (it is not complete and can have errors)

 In this tutorial we will start by building our first blockchain using Hyperledger Composer.
 Hyperledger Composer is an application development framework developed by Hyperledger Fabric, a project hosted by the Linux Foundation that aims to build enterprise-level blockchains.